goglecm/intel-x86-fat12-bootloader/README.md

-# intel-x86-fat12-bootloader
+# Description

-Floppy drive bootloader for Intel x86 using FAT12 from back in 2014
+Complete bootloader for Intel x86 CPUs.
+It works nicely on a VM, with a raw drive.